-While most of us associate October with corn mazes, haunted houses and leftover Halloween candy, we also celebrate the 15th year of National Cybersecurity Awareness Month—a pertinent issue that’s often overlooked by local, individually-owned businesses across the country.
+While most of us associate October with corn mazes, haunted houses and leftover Halloween candy, we also celebrate National Cybersecurity Awareness Month—a pertinent issue that’s often overlooked by local, individually-owned businesses across the country.

 Even though most small businesses express growing concern regarding cyberattacks, over 50 percent of these businesses have little, if any, budget allotted to cybersecurity.
 To prevent further security breaches, it’s critical for owners to start thinking about cyberattack protection, as nearly 60 percent of small businesses can expect to be hacked during any given calendar year.